serge-community/zing/docs/server/installation.rst

 Creating an admin user
 ----------------------

-Pootle needs at least one user with superuser rights which we create with the :djadmin:`createsuperuser` command.
+Zing needs at least one user with superuser rights which we create with the :djadmin:`createsuperuser` command.

 .. code-block:: console

-  (env) $ pootle createsuperuser
+  (env) $ zing createsuperuser

 All users are required to verify their email before logging in.
 If you wish to